 Upon graduating from high school, she joined the staff of the New Haven Free Public Library.
 Within a few years she was promoted to Head of Children’s Services there.
 A scholarship allowed her to attend the library school at the Pratt Institute in Brooklyn NY.
 There she met her future husband, Rice Estes.
 Eleanor Estes launched her career as a children’s librarian in the New York Public Library.

-The Hundred Dresses, published in 1944, is another of Estes’ classics based upon her own experiences growing up.
-Based on recollections of how a classmate of hers was harassed due to her foreignness and shabby clothing, it’s a timeless story on the damaging effects of bullying.
+The Hundred Dresses, published in 1944, is another Eleanor Estes classic, based upon her own recollections of growing up.
+Recalling how a classmate of hers was harassed due to her foreignness and shabby clothing, it’s a timeless story on the damaging effects of bullying.

 Eleanor and Rice Estes moved to Los Angeles, in 1948, and there Helena, their only daughter, was born.
 During this California sojourn, Eleanor wrote Ginger Pye, the story of a dog also set in the fictional “Cranbury,” for which she awarded the Newbery Medal.
 Three of her other books received Newbery Honors, and in the course of her career, many other awards and accolades for being able to encapsulate ordinary childhood experiences into compelling and readable stories.
 She was also the illustrator of many of her own books.